mfaeezshabbir/inkspiree/apps/api/README.md

-# Inkspire API
+# Inkspiree API

-The FastAPI backend service powering the Inkspire infinite canvas application.
+The FastAPI backend service powering the Inkspiree infinite canvas application.
 This service provides a robust, scalable API for managing boards, elements, and AI-powered features.

 ## ✨ Features